checkly/docs.checklyhq.com/site/content/docs/browser-checks/playwright-test.md

 {{< /tabs >}}

-{{< warning >}}
+> [!WARNING]
-A check using [the Playwright Test Runner (`@playwright/test`)](https://playwright.dev/docs/intro) will currently run around 30-50% longer than [a regular Playwright check (`playwright`)](https://playwright.dev/docs/library).
+> A check using [the Playwright Test Runner (`@playwright/test`)](https://playwright.dev/docs/intro) will currently run around 30-50% longer than [a regular Playwright check (`playwright`)](https://playwright.dev/docs/library).
 This is caused by the automatic creation of trace and video assets.
 We are aware of this and are investigating solutions.
 If this is significantly degrading the performance of your check, we recommend to divide longer tests into multiple checks.
-{{</ warning >}}